8 Key Metals Used in Casting

 What Is Metal?

 Good question!
 The answer is fairly simple, even if you don't know much about chemistry.
-Anything that fits the definition of metal will have the following four metal properties:
+Any substance that meets the definition of metal exhibits four distinct properties:

-• Metals are shiny (unless they're dirty or rusty)
+• Metals have a shiny appearance (unless they're dirty or rusty)

-• Metals are malleable, meaning that they can bend without breaking
+• Metals are malleable, meaning they can bend without breaking

 To get started, here is an overview of the eight most common metals used in manufacturing today.